 The ice cream base is rich, creamy, and tastes like sweet cream cheese - sort of like a cheesecake ice cream.

 The streusel starts out with a traditional sweet streusel base - made with flour, sugars, and melted butter.
-Everything bagel seasoning adds a distinct savory flavor and crunch.
+Everything bagel seasoning adds a distinct savory flavor, specifically garlic and onion.
 It's made with with salt, garlic, onion, sesame seeds, and poppy seeds.

 Together, they make a unique salty and sweet flavor combination that may feel confusing at first.
 However, give it a few bites to sink in.
 It really grows on you!